kirankumari0305/Getting-and-Cleaning-data/README.md

 # Getting and Cleaning Data Course Project

 ##Installation
-* create a directory for the project called "samsung"
-* Dowload the script "run_analysis.R" to "samsung"
+* Dowload the script "run_analysis.R"
-* Download the raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to "samsun" and unzip it.
+* Download the raw data from https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip to the same folder and unzip it.
 * Delete the zip file
 * The directory structure should look like below